 Yumi was born and grew up in east Tokyo where people took care of each other warmly.
 Her father worked for JNR, Japan National Railways, for more than 50 years, which took Yumi all across Japan thanks to the family discount.
 This background was an ideal training for her future career as a tour guide!
 She majored in Chinese ancient literature and Chinese language in Waseda University & Qinhua University in Beijing.
 Yumi stayed in west coast of the US, and then returned to Japan to start guiding in both English & Chinese, and teaching English.
-Yumi set up her travel agency Kingfisher JAPAN KK in 2017 to introduce the essence of Japan through her sharp eyes.
+After working for a British travel agency as a managing director, Yumi set up her travel agency Kingfisher JAPAN KK in 2017 to introduce the essence of Japan through her sharp eyes.
 She specializes in Japanese art and literature, and is also an expert leader of walking & trekking tours.
 As a distinctive storyteller, Yumi will ensure that you have a wonderful time travelling during your stay in Japan.

 Born and raised in rural Japan, Toshi grew up enjoying slow-paced country living and abundant activities in the mountains.
 However, his interests were always drawn to foreign things beyond the boundary of his known world.